spawnmarvel/azure-functions/README.md

 ## Create a key vault for our table connection private link TODO

 * Create a key vault
-* Test it with pws
+* Test it with ps1
 * Create a private link
 * Test it with ps1